Observed Motorcycle Trials

 Trials bikes are a great option for those without a lot of property or if the neighbors won't tolerate a noisy motocross bike.
 They're very quiet (quieter than your neighbor's lawn mower), and while no dirt bike is totally safe, a trials bike is much more low-key than an MX bike, where you're at the mercy of 40 other maniacal, adrenaline-crazed riders on a motocross track.
 The low-key aspect can be a big advantage if your significant other has a huge problem with you buying a regular dirt bike.

 Riding a trials bike teaches balance, mental focus, patience, and hones the rider's ability to pick the best line.
 If you already ride motocross or trails, a trials bike can you help cross-train by keeping you fit, as well as maintaining the balance and coordination that's so important in motorsports.

-Trials rules: As with any organized national level competitive sport, observed trials has many rules but basically, the goal is to get through a looped course without stopping, going out of bounds, stalling, crashing, going backwards, or putting a foot down.
+As with any organized national-level competitive sport, observed trials has many rules but basically, the goal is to get through a looped course without stopping, going out of bounds, stalling, crashing, going backwards, or putting a foot down.
 Every infraction assigns a certain number of penalty points to a rider, and the rider with the least number of points wins the round.

-Trials video: Moto trials lend themselves well to video because it's much slower paced than the whiz-bang nature of a motocross track, so it's no surprise that there are many videos on YouTube.
-The problem is that most of the videos showcase expert and advanced riders.
-Here's a video of novice riders just out playing around.
-The video is actually a guy testing out his new Sony FS 700 video camera, and is a bit on the slow side, but it does a nice job of showing the bikes in slow motion.
+Moto trials lend themselves well to video because it's much slower paced than the whiz-bang nature of a motocross track.
+The first video shows a novice rider just out riding.
+The video is actually a guy testing out his new Sony FS 700 video camera and is a bit on the slow side, but it does a nice job of showing the bike in slow motion.
 The second video shows how to hop the front wheel on a trials bike, and the third video shows a pro rider riding a trials bike on a roller coaster track.